panter/blog.panter.ch/source/2016-08-25-5-rules-to-git-better.html.markdown

 * Use the present tense
 * Describe what you did
 * Describe why you did it if it's not obvious.
-Many times you or some other developer will look at code where its purpose is not obvious.
+Many times you or some other developer will look at the code where its purpose is not obvious.
 In this case having the possibility to `git blame` and read a meaningful description of the change is very helpful.